-"I set you a poor example, Sadie, for I was clean crazed at first at the suddenness of it all, and at thinking of what your mother, who trusted you to me, would think about it.
-My land, there'll be some headlines in the Boston Herald over this!
+"Well, I'm stronger in faith than I was.
+I set you a poor example, Sadie, for I was clean crazed at first at the suddenness of it all, and at thinking of what your mother, who trusted you to me, would think about it.
+My land, there'll be some head-lines in the Boston Herald over this!
 I guess somebody will have to suffer for it."

-"Poor Mr. Stuart!" cried Sadie, as the monotonous, droning voice of the delirious man came again to their ears.
-"Come, Auntie, and see if we cannot do something to relieve him."
+"Poor Mr. Stuart!" cried Sadie, as the monotonous droning voice of the delirious man came again to their ears.
+"Come, auntie, and see if we cannot do something to relieve him."

 "I'm uneasy about Mrs. Shlesinger and the child," said Colonel Cochrane.

 "I can see your wife, Belmont, but I can see no one else."